ChengGuo2000/ChengGuo2000.github.io/_pages/about.md

   - /about.html
 ---

-Cheng Guo is an undergraduate student at University of Washington, Seattle, majoring in Human-Centered Design & Engineering.
+Hello!
+I am an undergraduate student at University of Washington, Seattle, majoring in Human-Centered Design & Engineering.

 Currently, I am lucky to work with <a href = "https://sourojitghosh.github.io/">Sourojit Ghosh</a> on <a href = "https://depts.washington.edu/hdsl/">Human-Centered Natural Language Processing</a>.